Cajac/picoCTF-Writeups/picoCTF_2022/Reverse_Engineering/bloat.py.md

 ### Third iteration of deobfuscation and simplification

-If we look closely we can see that the decryption of the flag is independent from the password.
+If we look closely we can see that the decryption of the flag is independent from the `happychance` password.
-So the functions for promping and verifying the password can be removed.
+So the functions for promping and verifying that password can be removed.
 As well as the greeting.
 Lets also remove the sys module and the unnecessary last call to `sys.exit`.

 Then we have this